Cyberpunk 2077 postponed another 21 days until December 10

 The game did pass its “gold master” milestone some time ago, but the team has still been squashing bugs and readying a Day Zero patch.

-“This is the time period we undercalculated,” said Adam Badowski and Marcin Iwinski, in the tweet.
+“This is the time period we undercalculated,” Adam Badowski and Marcin Iwinski said in the tweet.

 Among those breathing a sigh of relief now are the makers of titles such as Call of Duty: Black Ops — Cold War, The Pathless, Watch Dogs: Legion, Godfall, Dirt 5, Assassin’s Creed: Valhalla, and dozens of other big games being released in November.
 While it is happening by accident, the effect could be a more sane release schedule and the prospect of a longer selling cycle for holiday games.
 It could also push video game sales higher in the all-important month of December.